Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/progress.md

    - Need to refine the export format and implement the full functionality

 4. **LLM Provider Dependencies**:
-   - The application depends on external LLM providers
+   - The application depends on the Anthropic LLM API
    - Need to handle API rate limits, errors, and fallbacks

 ## Roadmap